pfsense/docs/source/virtualization/virtualizing-pfsense-with-vmware-vsphere-esxi.rst

 Now the network diagram should look like the above.

-Note that all of this may be done while the pfSense virtual machine is still running.
-To make pfSense aware of the changes, though, it will need to be restarted and then the interface must be assigned.
+.. note:: all of this may be done while the pfSense virtual machine is still running.
+To make the pfSense VM aware of the changes, though, it will need to be restarted and then the interface must be assigned.

 Now additional virtual machines may be attached to the DMZ network.